The bulk customer import feature in Simple RM allows you to import customers from other services you use. This is done via a CSV file upload.

 How to upload a CSV file in Simple RM.
 These instructions assume your CSV file is already formatted correctly.

-Go to the Customer Import page in the Simple RM admin.
+Go to the customer import page in the Simple RM account dashboard.

 Click the “Choose file” button located in the Create New Import section and select your CSV file.